-The management review process requires that top management periodically review the QMS to ensure its continuing suitability, adequacy, and effectiveness.
+The management review process requires that top management periodically review the quality management system to ensure its continuing suitability, adequacy, and effectiveness.
 The frequency or intervals of the top management review must be defined in the QMS or in business plans.

-The management review must address the possible need for changes to policy, objectives, targets, and other elements of the QMS.
+The management review must address the possible need for changes to policy, objectives, targets, and other elements of the quality management system.
 The management review process must ensure that the necessary information is collected ahead of time to allow management to effectively carry out this evaluation.
 Information that should be reviewed includes:

 - Minutes from previous management reviews